 - Unless told otherwise, always remove your shoes before entering a home or business.

-- Do not use your left hand to touch, eat, or hand someone something.
+- Do not use your left hand to hand someone something.

 - Pointing with your index finger is considered rude.
-Instead, gesture with your right hand palm-up.
+Instead, gesture with your right palm with all the fingers straight.

 Greeting People in Cambodia

-Many Cambodians choose to shake hands with visitors, so the best rule-of-thumb is simply to return whatever greeting that you were given initially.
-It is considered very rude not to return a greeting.
+Many Cambodians choose to shake hands with visitors, although you probably won't get a firm grip as is expected in the West.
+The best rule-of-thumb is simply to return whatever greeting that you were given initially.
+Not returning someone's greeting is considered very rude.

 Proper Dress in Cambodia

-Although tourism has caused this standard to lax somewhat, always dress conservatively when visiting temples, homes, or entering a public office.
+Although tourism has caused local dress to lax somewhat, always dress conservatively when visiting temples (that includes the Angkor sites), homes, or entering a government building.
+Avoid wearing T-shirts with religious themes (images of Buddha or Hindu deities).

 Interacting With the Opposite Sex

 Aside from monks, elders are given the highest level of respect in Cambodia.
-Always acknowledge an elder's status by allowing them to control the conversation, walk first, and take the lead.
+Always acknowledge an elder's status by allowing them to control the conversation, walk first, begin eating first, and take the lead.

 When seated, you should attempt to never sit higher than the eldest person in the room.